dynamicloud/lonline_for_ruby/README.md

 | `lonlinelevel` | Log level | Contains the log level | Combobox | **Yes** |
 | `lonlinelevel` | Complete Trace | Contains the complete trace of the log | Textarea | **No** |

-  2. `lonlinelevel` is a combobox.
+  b. `lonlinelevel` is a combobox.
 You need to add the following options:

 | Value | Text |
 | --- | --- |